rahulm-28/Fas-Blog/README.md

 **Contributing:**

 We welcome contributions to this project!
-Please see the `CONTRIBUTING.md` file for guidelines on how to submit pull requests.
+Please email me on rahulmittaljuly2@gmail.com.

 ### License